webbertakken/takken.io/notes/home-assistant/index.md

 ## Devices

 These are the devices I've adopted into my home.
+For some of them I've described the installation process.

+- Ubiquiti Protect G4 Pro
 - [Nous A1T 16A Power Monitoring Plug (Wi-Fi)](devices/nous-a1t-16a-power-monitoring-plug)
 - [Nous A1Z 16A Power Monitoring Plug (Zigbee)](devices/nous-a1z-16a-power-monitoring-plug)